clarkgrubb/data-tools/doc/TOUR.md

 The *data tools* come with man pages which can be installed locally or browsed on [GitHub](https://github.com/clarkgrubb/data-tools/tree/master/doc).

 The theme of the *data tools* repo is working with data at the command line.
-They provide an option to importing data into a relational database to manipulate it with SQL.
-It so happens that the widely avaiable command line tools `awk`, `sort`, and `join` can be used to implement relational algebra.
-Still, one is likely to find gaps in what can be accomplished with the traditional command line tools.
+They provide an alternative to importing data into a relational database where it can be manipulated with SQL.
+It is a interesting and sometimes useful fact that `awk`, `sort`, and `join` can be used to implement relational algebra.
+Still, implementing data flows at the command line can be frustrated by "gaps" is the traditional tool set.
 The *data tools* repo fills some of those gaps.

 Command line tools are composable because the output of one command can be the input of another.
 The output can be saved to a file which is passed to the other command as an argument, or the commands can be connected by shell pipe.
-Using pipes is a sort of tacit programming, and it relieves us of the need to name yet another file, but it requires tools which read from stdin and write to stdout.
+Use of pipes is *tacit programming* because it relieves us of the need to name yet another file.
+We can't use pipes when tools don't read from stdin and write to stdout, though.

 It is not enough for tools to be connected by pipes.
 The tools must agree on the format of the data in the byte stream that is shared.
-To promote interoperability, the *data tools*  favor the following:
+To promote interoperability, the *data tools*  favor:

 * UTF-8 as character encoding (or 8-bit encoded ASCII)
 * LF as newline
 * TSV format for relational data

-All is not lost, however, when files are in a different format because we can invoke format conversion tools on them.
+All is not lost, however, when tools expecte different formats because we can invoke *format conversion tools* on them.
 The *data tools* repo offers several such tools.

 <a name="encodings"/>
 # Encodings